Activate the Windows Event Collector

 - You have knowledge of Windows Active Directory and Domain Controllers.

-- Broker VM is registered in the DNS and its FQDN is resolvable from the DCs.
+- Broker VM is registered in the DNS and its FQDN is resolvable from the events forwarder (Windows server).

 - In Cortex XDR, navigate totable and locate your broker VM.Cortex XDRSettingsBrokerVMs

 - In theActivate Windows Event Collectorwindow, define the following: